 The first project of UNDEF's Eighth Round of Funding was signed on 9 September 2014, one of some 50 new initiatives that will be launched by UNDEF in this new Round.
-The project will work to strengthen independent journalism in Libya, so that local citizens have better access to information about the country’s democratic process even amid considerable security challenges.
+The project will work to strengthen independent journalism in Libya, so that local citizens have better access to information.

-An UNDEF-funded project works in Jordan, Tunisia and Egypt to strengthen the role of women in society, particularly in in remote and underprivileged areas...
+An UNDEF-funded project works in Jordan, Tunisia and Egypt to strengthen the role of women in society, particularly in remote and underprivileged areas.
+Implemented by the Jordanian Centre for Civic Education, the project works with local civil society groups to improve their capacity and networking.

 UNDEF funds a project to empower Jordanian artists and journalists to act as "Freedom Messengers" -- catalysts and networkers for free speech and media.
-The project, focused on people under 35 and implemented by the Center for Defending Freedom of Journalists in Jordan, held a public event at Amman's Royal Cultural Center in June featuring street theatre, rap music, short films and more, performed by artists in the Freedom Messengers Network.
-Please go to FMN for more photos and stories in Arabic.
+The project, focused on people under 35 and implemented by the Center for Defending Freedom of Journalists in Jordan.

 In the occupied Palestinian territory, movement restrictions and closures severely limit access to information and interaction with decision-makers.
 UNDEF funds a project using social media and broadcasting to bridge this communication gap between officials and the public.
 Implemented by AMIN Media Network, the initiative advances the use of citizen journalism and blogs for interaction between communities and the Palestinian Authority.
 It trains civil society in producing community radio talk shows and national TV